 I forgot to take my camera… ‘ala my last Bay Village race.

 Bay Days Run

 Mile 1: Of course the first mile of the Bay Days Run was mostly a warm up.
 The crowd was pretty thick as this is a large race.
 I didn’t have any issues getting around anyone, however, because I didn’t want to start off too fast.
 This was my longest run since the Cleveland Half… so I knew I needed to pace myself.

 Mile 2-3: I remember being at Mile 2.5 at the Bay Days Run and thinking I for sure was at Mile 3 or 4.
 No way.
 I could not believe how long this race was taking, or how hot and sweaty I already was.
 I mean dripping… entire body… shorts soaked.
 Awful hot.
 I saw women wearing capri pants and wondered how they were still on two feet.

 Mile 3-4: I stopped at both water stops, however, the water was pretty warm which was disappointing.
 There was also a “third” water stop which was set up by a family in their front yard.
 I took some water they offered too.
 I focused on getting to the end of Mile 4, figuring then I would see the light at the end.

 Mile 5: The heat was brutal and anytime I was not running in the shade I felt miserable.
 My walking breaks continued and I knew there was no way I was going to PR or even come close to my best 10K time.
 I was hoping to be done in under an hour.
 The race started looking up when I reached the last 0.25-Mile and was able to pick up pace.
 The race ended on the high school track — a nice finishing touch.

-In Summary: It’s July 4.
+It’s July 4.
 To run this race you must be prepared for it being hot.
 How hot?
 How humid?
 Who knows.
-Just run the Bay Days 5-Miler for some holiday exercise and try to come out alive.
+Just run the Bay Days Run for some holiday exercise and try to come out alive.
 That’s my take.
 And don’t be afraid to ditch your shirt!